Rehan-shah/Rehan-shah/README.md

 # Hi, I'm Rehan Shah 👋

-I'm a full stack web developer from India who loves to create amazing web applications.
-I use HTML, JavaScript, React, Solid JS, Next JS, MySQL, MongoDB, Vector database and GraphQL to build projects that are fun, useful and innovative.
+🇮🇳 Full stack web developer who loves to create amazing web applications 💻.
+I use HTML, JavaScript, React, Solid JS, Next JS, MySQL, MongoDB, Vector database and GraphQL to build projects that are fun 🎉, useful 🛠️ and innovative 💡.
 You can find them in my GitHub repositories.
-Some of my projects include a personal website, a lifestyle calculator and emoji-twitter.
-I'm always eager to learn new technologies and improve my code quality.
-I enjoy collaborating with other developers and sharing my knowledge.
+Some of my projects include a blackjack game 🃏, a lifestyle calculator 📊 and emoji-twitter 😂.
+I'm always eager to learn new technologies 🚀 and improve my code quality ✅.
+I enjoy collaborating with other developers 👥 and sharing my knowledge 📚.
 Feel free to explore my work and connect with me.
 I'd love to hear from you. 😊

+🔭 Currently learning Python 🐍 and Rust 🦀.

+🌏 I'm from India, the land of spices and diversity.
+And yes, we do have a lot of programmers here. 😜

+🌐 You can also check out my personal website [here](https://personal-website-orpin-xi.vercel.app/).

 ## 🚀 Skills
 - HTML